iowa-city-game-dev/cybert/README.md

 #### Making emoji available

-In order for CyBert to add emoji responses to messages, the bot account will need access to the emoji in the `emoji` directory.
+In order for CyBert to add emoji responses to messages, the bot account will need access to the emoji in the `images/emoji` directory.
 A bot account has access to all emoji in all Discord servers it's a member of, so you'll need to upload the emoji either to the main server CyBert is active in, or to an alternate server the bot account is also a member of.
 CyBert finds the emoji by name, so their names need to be the same as their filenames in this repo (excluding the file extension).

 _**Note:** All the emoji used here were downloaded from [discordemojis.com](https://discordmojis.com/)._